 Some links in this post may be affiliate links

-Cotyledon tomentosa (Bear's Paw Succulent) grows best in bright light with at least 4-6 hours of direct sunlight, average warmth, moderate humidity and loose, fast draining soil that is low in organic matter coupled with monthly feeding in the growing season.
+Cotyledon tomentosa (Bear's Paw Succulent) grows best in bright light with some sunlight, average warmth and humidity and loose, fast draining soil that is low in organic matter coupled with monthly feeding in the growing season.

-Cotyledon tomentosa also called Bear Claw Succulent or Cat Paw Succulent is among the popular succulent plants which bears large, chunky, ovate, fuzzy, light-green leaves.
+Cotyledon tomentosa also called Bear Claw Succulent or Cat Paw Succulent is among the popular succulent plants and bears large, chunky, ovate, fuzzy, light-green leaves.

 Bear's Paw Succulent leaves have prominent 'teeth' at the tips which turn deep red in bright light and look-like a bears claws and this gives this plant its common name.